ACS Award for Achievement in Research for the Teaching and Learning of Chemistry

 The award will be administered in accordance with the governing documents of the ACS for national awards.
 The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.

-Establishment & Support: In 2017, the ACS Exams Institute, through its Board of Trustees, established the Research for the Teaching and Learning of Chemistry Award Endowment to support the award.
-Pearson Education established support of this award in 2007 and supported the award until 2016.
+Pearson Education established support of this award in 2007 and the sponsorship ended in 2016.
 Beginning in 2017, the ACS Exams Institute, through its Board of Trustees, established the Research for the Teaching and Learning of Chemistry Award Endowment to support the award.

 American Chemical Society